rlucente-se-jboss/flightgear-kiosk-demo/README.md

     . demo.conf
     podman build -f Containerfile -t $CONTAINER_REPO:base

+Push the image to the registry.

+    podman push $CONTAINER_REPO:base

 ## Deploy the image using an ISO file
 Run the following command to generate an installable ISO file for your bootable container.
 This command prepares a kickstart file to pull